pyastrx/pyastrx/docs/source/examples.rst

     //FunctionDef[@name=body/Assign/targets/Name/@id]:
         name: "redefinition-of-function-var"
-        description: "You should not define a new variable with the same name as the current function"
+        description: "Please, avoid defining a new variable with the same name as the current function"
         severity: "error"
         why: "bad practice"